Top Gifts for Autistic Kids and Teens

 Parents

-Parents in search of autism therapy supports for their children are welcome to attend the Open House.
-Additionally, parents with concerns about their child’s development our welcome to come ask questions about our evaluation process.
-You will leave empowered with information, which is the first step in knowing how to best support your child to be all they can be!
+Parents of children up to 8 years old in search of therapy services are encouraged to attend this Open House.
+Additionally, parents with concerns about their child’s development are welcome to come ask questions about our evaluation process.
+Testing and assessments take place on our Madison Heights campus.
+You will leave empowered with information, which is the first step in knowing how to best support your child.

 Pediatricians, Teachers and Therapists

-Professionals working with individuals with autism and pediatricians are encouraged to attend.
+We encourage professionals working with individuals with autism and pediatricians to attend.
 You will learn about the supports available to your patients and students.

 Job Seekers

-In addition, our HR Team will also be available for potential job seekers.
-Please stop by if you want to learn more about career opportunities working with children and teens with autism.
+In addition, our HR Team will also be onsite for potential job seekers.
+Please stop by if you want to learn more about career opportunities working with children with autism.
+Open positions include Behavior Technicians, BCBAs, Occupational Therapists and Certified Occupational Therapy Assistants.

 What to Expect?

-Mark your calendars to join us at our Open House Thursday, April 4 from 5-7 PM.
-Attendees should arrive at our Life Skills Clinic at 30701 Barrington St. Suite 125, Madison Heights.
-Join us for refreshments, connect with our leadership team and community members, and learn more about our new clinic and innovative autism therapy services.
+Mark your calendars to join us at our Open House Wednesday, October 23 from 6-7:30 PM.
+Attendees should arrive at our Farmington Hills Clinic at 31440 Northwestern Hwy, Suite 180, Farmington Hills.
+Join us for refreshments, connect with our leadership team, and learn about our new clinic and innovative autism therapy services in a new part of Metro Detroit.

 For more information contact us or call us at 248-965-3916.
 And please share this opportunity with your connections who would benefit from learning about our unique blend of services.